A11yhacks/Wayfindr_Raspberry_Pi/documentation/readme.md

 3 .py files are supplied with this activity:

 * bluescan.py - methods to scan for nearby BLE devices.
 Participants need not concern themselves with the content of this file.
-* debug.py - a minimal implementation of the treasure hunt activity for debugging purposes.
+* debug.py - a minimal implementation of the activity for debugging purposes.
-* wayfindr.py - the main treasure hunt file that participants should modify.
+* wayfindr.py - the main file that participants should modify.

 ##Understanding wayfindr.py: